Kyaukphyu

 Kyaukphyu (ကျောက်ဖြူမြို့ /my/; also spelt Kyaukpyu) is a major town in Rakhine State, in western Myanmar and it is informally addressed to be the second capital of Rakhine State.
 It is located on the northwestern corner of Yanbye Island on Combermere Bay, and is 250 miles north-west of Yangon.
 It is the principal town of Kyaukphyu Township and Kyaukphyu District.
-The town is situated on a superb natural harbor which connects the rice trade between Calcutta and Yangon.
-The estimated population in 1983 was 19,456.
-The population of Kyaukphyu's urban area is 20,866 as of 2014, while Kyaukphyu Township's population is 165,352.
+The town is situated on a superb natural harbor which connects the rice trade between Kolkata and Yangon.

 The town is home to several deep-water port projects, as well as the western end of the Sino-Myanmar pipelines the Kunming–Kyaukphyu Railway and natural gas pipelines.

+As of 2026, Kyaukphyu and Sittwe are the only major cities in Rakhine State still under the control of the Myanmar government; most of the rest of the State is controlled by the Arakan Army.

 Etymology

 The name Kyaukphyu (lit. 'white rock') is the Burmese pronunciation.
 In Rangbre and Arakanese, the town's name is pronounced "Kyaukphru."
 The old Kyaukphyu is situated 7 mi from the present town where two colossal white rocks exist.